Geometric Hyperscanning of Affect under Active Inference: Second-Person Neuroscience and Dyadic Active Inference

 \subsubsection{Affective Valence as a Prior Over Policy in Planning-as-Inference}

-By design, valence serves as an internal reward/safety signal: high positive valence indicates smooth, effective interaction and affective synchrony, while negative valence signals that current synchrony is underperforming: prompting either a new attempt to restore alignment or a withdrawal from the interaction, depending on individual differences in valence construction and perception (modeled by the parameters $\alpha$ and $\beta$).
-Though we do not explicitly model all downstream effects here, valence functions as a feedback loop, providing a readout of each agent\u2019s internal model performance and modulating subsequent perception and action.
+By design, valence serves as an internal reward/safety signal: high positive valence indicates that the interaction is proceeding smoothly, with strong affective synchrony, while negative valence signals a breakdown in synchrony, prompting either a new attempt to restore alignment or a withdrawal from the interaction, depending on individual differences in valence construction and perception (modeled by the parameters $\alpha$ and $\beta$).
+Which path the agent takes depends on individual differences in emotional sensitivity and persistence, captured by the parameters $\alpha$ and $\beta$ Though we do not explicitly model all downstream effects here, valence functions as a feedback loop, a readout of the self-model’s performance and modulating subsequent perception and action.
+In practical terms, this means that affect shapes the space of possible future actions by making certain policies feel “more natural” or “safer” than others.
 In our model, affect modulates the posterior over policies, effectively serving as a soft prior that biases action selection toward more affectively coherent trajectories.
 Following Da Costa's (2020) \cite{dacosta2020discrete} planning-as-inference paradigm, we express policy selection as:

-where: \begin{itemize} \item $\lambda$ is an inverse temperature parameter controlling affective precision or confidence in the valence signal, and \item $g(V_t, \pi_t)$ is a compatibility function mapping affective coherence to policy likelihood. \end{itemize}
+where: \begin{itemize} \item $\lambda$ is an inverse temperature parameter controlling affective precision or confidence in the valence signal (high $\lambda$ = more deterministic choice; low $\lambda$ = more exploratory choice), and \item $g(V_t, \pi_t)$ is a compatibility function mapping affective coherence to policy likelihood (higher compatibility = higher policy probability). \end{itemize}